Allasso/rtf2html/README.md

 It is all handled by the rtf2html.pl script.
 Just make the script executable, then type rtf2html with no args to get a detailed help page.
 All the instructions are there.
 Note that the sourcefile arg comes first.

-Template file -  The generated code can be inserted into a template, which contains the strings <!--ADD STYLES HERE--> and <!--ADD CONTENT HERE-->, in their appropriate locations for your needs.  ( It has been a while since I have tested using a template file, but it should probably work.)
+Template file -  The generated code can be inserted into a template, which contains the strings &lt;!--ADD STYLES HERE--&gt; and &lt;!--ADD CONTENT HERE--&gt;, in their appropriate locations for your needs.  ( It has been a while since I have tested using a template file, but it should probably work.)

 ### Usage: